Pressio/pressio/docs/source/index.rst

 ..
 This is the documentation of the `C++ library <https://github.com/Pressio/pressio>`__, one component of the `Pressio ecosystem <https://pressio.github.io/>`_.

-The following table represents the *software stack* of the functionalities included in pressio: each component (level) in the stack depends on all the ones below.
+The following table represents the *software stack* of the functionalities in pressio: each component (level) in the stack depends on all the ones below it.
 This structure is mirrored in the API documentation (see the left sidebar).

 .. list-table::
    :widths: 10 48 42